mikhailadvani/aws_s3sync/README.md

 ##### Mode

-* `auto` : Single-part upload or multi-part upload will be chosen based on the file being smaller/larger than `multipart_threshold`
+* `auto` : Upload: Single-part upload or multi-part upload will be chosen based on the file being smaller/larger than `multipart_threshold`
-* `sync` : Upload file to S3 only if the local file has changed.
+* `sync` : Upload/downloand file to/from S3 only if the local/remote file have different signatures.
 Checked based on ETag/MD5
 * `single-part-upload` : Force single-part upload.
 Applicable only for files of size larger than `multipart_threshold`